sklloyd/42_libft/README.md

 My first library!

 This is the first project at school 42 and is about coding a C library.
-It will contain a lot of general purpose functions that my programs will rely upon.
+It contains a lot of general purpose functions that my programs will rely upon.

 #### Objectives
 - Unix logic